Jamsetji Tata

-Tata, who in his early life was a merchant, went on to change the business world of India through his many ventures within the cotton and pig iron industry, and is known as one of the most important builders of the modern Indian economy.
-Out of his many achievements, Tata is particularly notable for the Tata Iron and Steel Works company in Jamshedpur.
+Born into a Zoroastrian Parsi family of priests in Navsari.
+Despite that, Tata broke tradition to become the first businessman in his menage, establishing an export trading firm in Mumbai.
+He graduated from Elphinstone College in Mumbai as a "Green Scholar."

+After working in his father's export-trading firm and recognizing opportunities in the cotton industry during a business trip to China, Tata founded a trading company in 1868.
+He later ventured into the textile industry and established Empress Mill in Nagpur, afterwards purchasing a bankrupt oil mill in Mumbai and converting it into a cotton mill.
+Tata's innovative strategies and commitment to industrial development in India led him to establish key institutions and companies, including the Taj Mahal Hotel in Mumbai, which was India's first hotel with electricity, and made significant contributions towards the establishment of the Indian Institute of Science, Tata Steel, and Tata Power.
+He was so influential in the world of industry that Jawaharlal Nehru referred to Tata as a One-Man Planning Commission.

-Tata was ranked first in the "Hurun Philanthropists of the Century" (2021) by total donations of nearly $102.4 billion with the start of his key endowments way back in 1892.
+Tata was a philanthropist, particularly in the fields of education and healthcare.
+His donations and foundations laid the groundwork for modern Indian industry and philanthropy.
+Tata's legacy includes the city of Jamshedpur, named in his honour, and a lasting influence on India's industrial and social landscape.
+He married Hirabai Daboo, and their sons, Dorabji Tata and Ratanji Tata, continued his legacy within the Tata Group.
+Tata's contributions were recognized posthumously, including being ranked first in the "Hurun Philanthropists of the Century" (2021) by total donations of $102.4 billion (in 2021 prices) with the start of his key endowments back in 1892.

 Early life

-Jamsetji Tata was born to Nusserwanji and Jeevanbai Tata on 3 March 1839 in Navsari, a city in southern Gujarat.
-His Zoroastrian Parsi family, like many others, found refuge in India, fleeing persecution during the Muslim conquest of Persia.
+Jamshedji Tata was born to Nusserwanji and Jeevanbai Tata on 3 March 1839 in Navsari, a city in southern Gujarat.
 He was born in a respectable, but poor family of priests.
-His father Nusserwanji, was the first businessman in a family of Parsi Zoroastrian priests.
 His mother tongue was Gujarati.
 He broke his family's priestly tradition to become the first member of the family to start a business.
 He started an export trading firm in Mumbai.

-Unlike other Zoroastrians, Jamshedji Tata had a formal Western education because his parents saw that he was gifted with special abilities in mental arithmetic from a young age.
+Unlike other Zoroastrians, Jamshedji Tata had a formal Western education because his parents saw that he was gifted in mental arithmetic from a young age.
 However, for him to have a more modern education, he was later sent to Bombay.
-He joined his father, Nusserwanji, in Bombay at the age of 14 and enrolled at Elphinstone College completing his education as a "Green Scholar" (the equivalent of a graduate).
+He joined his father, Nusserwanji, in Bombay at the age of 14 and enrolled at Elphinstone College, completing his education as a "Green Scholar" (the equivalent of a graduate).
 He was married to Hirabai Daboo while still a student.